Skip to content

 print(' Value =', x)

-# Loop through elements with index
+# Iterating through elements with their indices

-print('Loop through elements with index:')
+print('Iterating through elements with their indices:')

 for index, x in enumerate(l):